cancenik/AST/README.txt

 3) Merge.sh

 After this script, your directory should have a bunch of '.BOTH' files, one for each sample.
-THis .BOTH file will have all of the heterozygous positions with maternal and paternal RIBO and RNA reads, all that passed the maternal + paternal >= 20 cutoff.
+This .BOTH file will have all of the heterozygous positions with maternal and paternal RIBO and RNA reads, all that passed the maternal + paternal >= 20 cutoff.
 However, this script uses a file that the user has to create.
 For all of the samples that the user wants to create a .BOTH for, they have to provide how many RIBO and RNA replicates it has in this form:

 Sample1:RiboReplicates:RNAReplicates